Bill Consolidation

 If:

-- The loan term is extended, and overall you will pay more despite a lower interest.
+• The loan term is extended; you will pay more overall despite a lower interest.

-- Your house is at risk of being repossessed because you have difficulty paying your mortgage.
+• Your house is at risk of repossess because you have difficulty paying your mortgage.

-The debt consolidation product can be used to cover all aspects of your finances, including credit cards, loans, and overdrafts.
-It’s also useful for those who have a lot of money to manage.
+The debt consolidation product can cover all aspects of your finances, including credit cards, loans, and overdrafts.
+It’s also useful for those with a lot of money to manage.

 Particularly if you have fallen behind on your payments and are subject to late fees, you may be able to get a loan with a higher interest rate that consolidates all of them and has lower rates than you can afford.